 Production can be the most utterly tedious process imaginable.
 The hours can be pretty extreme.
 Within a 12 hour day, one may actually “work” less than half the time, the rest of the time spent waiting to work.
 Other days are techno-slams.
 So, as mastery in one's craft is acheived, a crewperson's mind often switches away from the actual craft.
 More interesting are the social dynamics of a traveling band of heroes and misfits.
 Of course, these days, crews spend less time being social and more time tapping smartphones.
 It is often a fireman’s job, going from boring, rudimentary tasks, to suddenly faced with baffling problems involving things like sweaty people, jewelry, paper bags, radio propagation, flaming egos, dirt, animal shit or microelectronics.
 All while the “grownups” breathe down your neck as you solve them, asking repeatedly for ETA's.
 Set-life can be very much like junior high school- rampant insecurity, arrogance, hierarchal selection, misplaced wealth or privilege, ego, mind games. #setlife is a major dedication to Looking Good, Being Right, and Staying In Control.
 The entertainment industry divorce rate is among the highest of any profession.
 Many voluntarily leave the film business.
 Stay too long, and the film business leaves you.
 What did Hunter S Thompson say about the TV business?
 If you don't know, its worth a google.

-The above being said, as a Texas-based mixer without anywhere near the credentials of those Hollywood sound giants, I do love the job.
+The above being said, as a Texas-based mixer with our own geographically-based challenges, I do love the job.
 I embrace the insanity, every day is like visiting a circus/asylum, and I get to go home to my family at the end of most days.
 But don't let those facebook hashtags fool ya!